mookiedog/ptwd/README.md

 It will download and run an installer.
 Do what the installer says.

-After the installer completes, open a new powershell 'administrator' window, then type "usbipd list" as shown.
+Still from your powershell 'administrator' window, type "usbipd list" as below.
 You will get back something like this, obviously depending on the USB devices that are attached to your own machine:

 ```text